esride-nik/Directions2Music/MCP/server/README.md

 ## Environment Variables

 - `PORT`: The port on which the server listens (default: 3000)

+## Configuration

+API keys are loaded from `config.json` (see `config.json.template` for the format):
-- `GOOGLE_API_KEY`: API key for Google Gemini LLM (currently hardcoded in index.ts for development)
+- `googleGenAIApiKey`: API key for Google Gemini LLM
-- `elevenLabsApiKey`: API key for music generation with ElevenLabs (currently hardcoded in index.ts for development)
+- `elevenLabsApiKey`: API key for music generation with ElevenLabs

 ---